samheckle/networked-media-sp-24/week1/web_hosting_digital_ocean.md

 ***Note**: We are basically renting a virtual server from Digital Ocean, which generally costs money.
 The lowest-tier server we can rent costs $5 per month, with the first 2 months free.
 So **you will need a credit card to sign up** for Digital Ocean, and you will get charged a total of $10 by the end of this class (for April and May.)*

-*If you don’t feel comfortable doing this for any reason, send me an email (cm5403@nyu.edu) and I’m happy to discuss alternatives.*
+*If you don’t feel comfortable doing this for any reason, send me an email (sam.heckle@nyu.edu) and I’m happy to discuss alternatives.*

 ## 💧 Create a Digital Ocean droplet 💧